arifseyda/AssetManagementforICS/README.md

 ![image](https://user-images.githubusercontent.com/47140243/155843613-0c32e6bd-0498-40f0-a560-cbd6b5ae39d9.png)

-When the Show Details button is pressed, a new form appears.
+When the "Detayları Göster (Show Details)" button is pressed, a new form appears.
 When we enter the id (asset number) in this form, we see more detailed, that is, active query results.

 ![image](https://user-images.githubusercontent.com/47140243/155843637-e8609db6-46d8-4b91-8872-b433e69852ec.png)